Non-British personnel in the RAF during the Battle of Britain: Belgium

-At the time Belgium was invaded in May 1940, it had only a small airforce known as the Aéronautique militaire (AéMI).
-Although it played little role during the campaign in Belgium, a number of Belgian pilots succeeded in reaching Britain in the aftermath of the surrender.
-A significant number of Belgians were also undergoing flight training in France and, despite the reluctance of the Belgian government in Bordeaux, 124 reached Britain by August 1940 but few were able to participate in the Battle of Britain.
+At the time Belgium was invaded in May 1940, it had only a small air force known as the Aéronautique militaire (AéMI).
+Although it played only a small role during the campaign in Belgium, a number of Belgian pilots succeeded in reaching Britain in the aftermath of the surrender.
+A significant number of Belgians were also undergoing flight training in France and, despite the reluctance of the Belgian government in Bordeaux, 124 reached Britain by August 1940, although few were able to participate in the Battle of Britain.

-As of December 2014, the RAF officially recognizes 30 Belgians as having participated in the Battle of Britain (of whom 18 did not survive the war) although the Battle of Britain monument (constructed in 2005) includes 28.
+As of December 2014, the RAF officially recognises 30 Belgians as having participated in the Battle of Britain (of whom 18 did not survive the war) although the Battle of Britain monument (constructed in 2005) includes 28.
 At the time of the battle, Belgian pilots were mixed into British units and did not have their own squadrons.
 By the summer of 1940, Belgians made up around half of No. 609 Squadron RAF, a unit flying Spitfire fighters.
 Nos.
-235 and 236 Squadrons of RAF Coastal Command also had disproportionate numbers of Belgian pilots at 8 and 6 respectively.
+235 and 236 Squadrons of RAF Coastal Command also had disproportionate numbers of Belgian pilots, at 8 and 6 respectively.
 Altogether, Belgium provided the largest contingent of pilots during the Battle of Britain that were not from Eastern Europe or the Commonwealth.

 During the course of the battle, Belgian pilots were responsible for shooting down 21 German aircraft.
 Between seven and 10 Belgians were killed.
 Pilot Officer Jacques Philippart, who had destroyed at least six German aircraft during the Battle of Britain by the time of his death on 25 August 1940, was the first Belgian flying ace of the Second World War.
-In 1942, two all-Belgian squadrons were formed and, in total, 1,200 Belgians had served in the RAF during the course of the war.
+In 1942, two all-Belgian squadrons were formed and, in total, 1,200 Belgians served in the RAF during the course of the war.